Setting Up Secure Automation Workflows with n8n

 Regular security assessments and updates

-- Patch the n8n image and its base components regularly.
-Pull a tested image, run it in a staging environment, then deploy to production.
+- Patch the n8n image and the base components regularly.
+Pull a tested image, run it in staging, then deploy to production.

-- Audit your workflows quarterly.
+- Audit workflows every quarter.
 Look for hard-coded secrets, unused credentials, and overly permissive API keys.

 - Rotate credentials and the n8n encryption key on a schedule.
 I rotate sensitive keys every 90 days for external APIs and yearly for local service accounts.

-Verification: after rotation, confirm workflows run with the new keys and old keys fail.
-Record the results in a simple runbook so you can roll back if needed.
+Verification: after rotation, confirm workflows run with the new keys and the old keys fail.
+Keep the result in a simple runbook so rollback is not guesswork.

 Practical takeaways

-- Treat n8n credentials as high-risk secrets and separate them.
+- Treat n8n credentials as high-risk secrets and keep them separate.

 - Put a proxy with TLS and access control in front of the app.

-- Use environment configuration for encryption keys and consult the official configuration docs when changing variables.
+- Use environment configuration for encryption keys and check the official docs when changing variables.

 - Audit workflows and rotate keys on a schedule.